What Are ACH Return Fees & How Do They Work?

 • There’s variation in requirements: Your compliance requirements depend on the size of your organization and the number of card payments you process annually.

-• Merchant account providers may include requirements: To accept credit card payments, you need a merchant account and service provider.
+• Merchant account providers may add requirements: To accept credit card payments, you need a merchant account and service provider.
 If you have a merchant account, your payment service provider should have PCI compliance-related requirements included in the terms and conditions of your agreement.

 12 Requirements for PCI Compliance